Colón, Costa Rica: Locations

 Located some 6 km out into the hills is the United Nations University for Peace (UPEACE).
-People from over 60 nationalities live in Ciudad Colon at any given time, making it one of the most multi-cultural towns of its size in the world.
-Most of this expatriate population consists of students and faculty members from the university.
+People from over 60 nationalities live in Ciudad Colón at any given time, making it one of the most multi-cultural towns of its size in the world.
+Most of this expatriate population consists of students, faculty members, and visiting professors from the university.

 Close to the town is Quitirrisí, an indigenous reserve in the Central Valley known for the residents' handcraft abilities.

 Transportation

 Road transportation

 The district is covered by the following road routes: